This document outlines the following concepts:

 Using Dropship, retailers can showcase and sell a wide variety of unique, luxury and specialized items without having to invest in physical inventory.

-This virtual inventory also allows retailers to expand the number of accessories and products they sell, creating an endless aisle experience.
+This virtual inventory also allows retailers to expand the number of accessories and products they sell, creating a virtual aisle experience.